Ampretuzo/PDI_scraper_input_steps/ADD_NEW_SCRAPERS.md

 - annotate `ScraperXXXMeta` with `@Step` annotation, that enables PDI to detect custom step when scanning for plugins and picks up step information from annotation fields.
 - populate `id`, `name`, `categoryDescription` and `image` fields of `@Step` with desired values.

-After completing the steps, rebuild _specific-scrapers_ module using ```mvn clean package -DskipTests=true``` command and drop the generated jar file from _specific-scrapers_ module into PDI plugins location.
+After completing the steps, rebuild _specific-scrapers_ module using ```mvn clean install -DskipTests=true``` command and drop the generated jar file from _specific-scrapers_ module into PDI plugins location.

 Please see `ge.hamamlo.pentaho.di.trans.steps.scraper.ec` package for concrete example of above described steps.